ratt-ru/CubiCal/docs/installation.rst

 Ubuntu 16.04
 ~~~~~~~~~~~~

-CubiCal depends on python-casacore which should be installed from the kern-3 ppa.
+CubiCal depends on python-casacore, the dependencies of which should be
+installed from the KERN-3 ppa.

 .. code:: bash